 In addition to reporting potential fraud, waste and abuse violations, providers must conduct self-audits no less than annually (or more often in response to identification of questionable billing practices or staff ineligibility for billing) per your contract with Vaya.
 In accordance with federal law, you must return any overpayment you identify within 60 days of identification and notify Vaya of the reason for overpayment in writing.

-For more information on conducting your self-audit, please refer to our Provider Self-Audit Protocol and Provider Self-Audit Overpayment Summary.
-This is an excel workbook.
+For more information on conducting your self-audit, please refer to our Provider Self-Audit Protocol for Paid Claims Audits and Provider Self-Audit Overpayment Summary.
+This is an Excel workbook.
 Please click here to download.